This post may include affiliate links that earn us a small commission.

 Chicken thighs are cooked in a slow cooker until tender and fall off the bone.
 The creamy sundried tomato sauce is packed with flavor and perfect to spoon over crispy chicken thighs.

-Bone in chicken thighs cooked slowly for 4-8 hours in a crock pot is a game changer. .
+Bone-in chicken thighs cooked slowly for 4-8 hours in a crock pot is a game changer.
 Long and slow cooking ensures the chicken absorbs all the flavors and stays juicy.
-What better way to come home after a working day to a delicious meal ready for you in a crock pot?
+What better way to come home after a working day than a delicious meal ready for you in a crock pot?

 This is just not any other slow cooker chicken thigh recipe, I must tell you.
 You will get moist chicken thighs with crispy skin, and plenty of creamy sundried tomato sauce to serve with.

-This recipe involves an extra step before the slow cooker does its magic.
+This recipe involves an extra step – searing the chicken thighs before the slow cooker does its magic.
 This step is worth all the effort.

-- No way we are going to waste all the brown bits and fat drippings from the skillet.
+- Deglaze – No way we are going to waste all the brown bits and fat dripping in the skillet.
 Saute chopped onion and garlic in the remaining fat.
 Deglaze the pan with chicken stock.
 Add the mixture to the slow cooker.

 Can we use boneless chicken breast instead?

 I know some don’t like chicken thighs or just have chicken breast in hand.
 If you must, then you can definitely substitute thighs for chicken breasts.
 Chicken breast cooks faster, so adjust the cooking time accordingly.